RTEMS/rtems-docs/networking/using_networking_rtems_app.rst

-If the interval argument is greater than 0, the routine also starts an RTEMS task at the specified priority and polls the NTP server every ‘interval’ seconds.
+If the interval argument is greater than 0, the routine also starts an RTEMS task at the specified priority and polls the NTP server every 'interval' seconds.
 NOTE: This mode of operation has not yet been implemented.

 On successful synchronization of the RTEMS time-of-day clock the routine returns 0.
 If an error occurs a message is printed and the routine returns -1 with an error code in errno.
-There is no timeout – if there is no response from an NTP server the routine will wait forever.
+There is no timeout - if there is no response from an NTP server the routine will wait forever.

 ..
 COMMENT: Written by Eric Norum